EricYuan8307/5AUA0/README.md

 # 5AUA0
 Deep Learning Using Advanced Sensing
 ViP-DeepLab: Learning Visual Perception with Depth-aware Video Panoptic Segmentation
-# 5AUA0 Template

-This template contains a minimal implementation of a convolutional neural network for image classification.

 ## Requirements
 This code has been tested with the following versions: